Georgy Arbatov: Political scientist

 Arbatov was a participant in the Pugwash Conferences on Science and World Affairs.

 Personal life and recognition

 Arbatov was awarded two Orders of Lenin, an Order of the October Revolution, two Orders of the Red Banner of Labour and other medals.

 Arbatov died at age 87 on 1 October 2010 in Moscow due to cancer.
 He was survived by his wife, Svetlana, as well as by his son Aleksei, who also became involved with arms control issues and became a Duma member.

+Buried at the Donskoye Cemetery in Moscow.

 Published work

 Arbatov was the author of over 100 published works: